Fluid-electromagnetic helicities and knotted solutions of the fluid-electromagnetic equations: Introduction

 At the next level in complexity, one can consider fluids coupled to electromagnetism in "magnetohydrodynamics", and knots were considered as well, just that from the point of view of the what happens to the electromagnetic knots when they are coupled to fluid, see for instance \cite{Kholodenko:2014apa,Kholodenko:2014wfa,Boozer,Newcomb,Irvine}.

-However, an interesting case that was considered very recently by Abanov and Wiegmann \cite{Abanov:2021hio,Wiegmann:2022syo} is when an Euler fluid is coupled to {\em external} electromagnetic fields, so a case when there is no feedback from the fluid to electromagnetism via Ohm's law, yet the conductivity is assumed to be finite, so that the electromagnetic fields do not solve the vacuum Maxwell's equations.
+However, an interesting case that was considered very recently by Abanov and Wiegmann \cite{Abanov:2021hio,Wiegmann:2022syo}\footnote{For earlier work considering chiral liquids, i.e., liquids with chirality with respect to electromagnetism, and the conservation of helicities in this context, see \cite{Avdoshkin:2014gpa,Kirilin:2017tdh,Mitkin:2021dxb}.} is when an Euler fluid is coupled to {\em external} electromagnetic fields, so a case when there is no feedback from the fluid to electromagnetism via Ohm's law, yet the conductivity is assumed to be finite, so that the electromagnetic fields do not solve the vacuum Maxwell's equations.
 It was found that in this case, there is a {\em total} helicity that is conserved instead of individual fluid or electromagnetic helicities, ${\cal H}_{\rm tot}={\cal H}_f+{\cal H}_{mm}+2{\cal H}_{fm}$, and there is a chiral density and current that is conserved, and is sourced by the anomaly $\vec{E}\cdot\vec{B}$, and that the fluid and cross helicities obey some equations we have dubbed Abanov-Wiegmann equations.

 In this paper, we consider the consequences of this construction for knot type solutions, and construct new knot solutions to this Euler fluid coupled to external electromagnetic fields.
 We also explore generalizations of this set-up, for instance with nonlinear electromagnetic fields, and new helicities, as well as extending the formalism to 2+1 dimensions.
 We also explore the possibility of constructing solutions via conformal invariance.